MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/continuous-stops.md

 ## Pickup and drop off everywhere

-The transit agency The Current (Rockingham, US-VT) applies a continuous-stop policy on the routes 2, 53, and 55.
+The transit agency The Current (Rockingham, US-VT) applies a continuous-stop policy on routes 2, 53, and 55.
 A rider may be picked up and dropped off between scheduled stops all along the route, as long as there is a safe place for the bus to stop.

 The file [routes.txt](../../reference/#routestxt) is used to describe this service using the fields `continuous_pickup` and `continuous_drop_off`.
-The fields are set to `0` to indicate that continuous pickups and drop offs are permitted.
+The fields are set to `0` to indicate that continuous pickups and dropoffs are permitted.

 [**routes.txt**](../../reference/#routestxt)